smithlabcode/preseq/README.txt

   lc_extrap -B -o yield_estimates.txt -L size_estimates.txt input.bed

-The yield estimates will appear in yield_estimates.txt, and will be a column of future experiment sizes in total reads, a column of the corresponding expected distinct reads, followed by two columns giving the corresponding confidence intervals.
+The yield estimates will appear in yield_estimates.txt, and will be a column of future experiment sizes in total_reads, a column of the corresponding expected distinct reads in average_distinct, followed by two columns giving the corresponding confidence intervals.
 The bounds on the number of distinct reads will appear as size_estimates.txt, and will give a column giving the upper and lower bounds, and corresponding confidence intervals.

+To investigate the past yield of an experiment, use c_curve.
+For the most basic usage, use the command:

+  c_curve -o estimates.txt input.bed

+If the input file is in .bam format, use the command:

+  c_curve -B -o estimates.txt input.bed

+The estimates will appear in estimates.txt with two columns.
+The first column gives the total number of reads in a theoretically smaller experiment and the second gives the corresponding number of distinct reads.

 HISTORY
 ========================================================================